reddyraja86/MicroServices/README.md

   In case of distributed transactions how to improve the availability and consistency

  1) Master slave concept :
-  we can have multiple databases aligned one for write and remianing for the read operation.
+  we can have multiple databases aligned one for write and remaining for the read operation.
   This will improve the availability but we will miss the consistency.
  2) Sharding :
 	Here we will create multiple db instances and each instance will have specific rule and data which follow this rules will be saved in specific instance.